bcoles/kasld/README.md

 There are a plethora of viable hardware-related attacks which can be used to break KASLR, in particular timing side-channels and transient execution attacks.

-KASLD includes the following hardare-related KASLR breaks:
+KASLD includes the following hardware-related KASLR breaks:

 * [EntryBleed (CVE-2022-4543)](src/entrybleed.c)